TanyaChowdhury/attSumm/README.md

 Yang Liu and Mirella Lapata,

 ## Dependencies
-This code is implemented with Tensorflow and the data preprocessing is with Gensim
+This code is implemented with Tensorflow 1.4.0 and the data preprocessing requires Gensim.

-## Document Classification
+##Data
+Corpus can be regenerated following instructions at (https://bitbucket.org/tanya14109/cqasumm/src/master/)

 ## License
 MIT